iqtidarali/Chest-X-Ray-Pneumonia-Classifier-Using-Deep-Learning/README.md

 model = model.to(device)

-# Count trainable parameters
+### Count trainable parameters
 trainable = sum(p.numel() for p in model.parameters() if p.requires_grad)
 total     = sum(p.numel() for p in model.parameters())
 print(f"Trainable params : {trainable:,}")
 print(f"Total params     : {total:,}")
 print(f"Frozen params    : {total - trainable:,}")

-# Output - Using device: cpu
+## Output - Using device: cpu
 Downloading: "https://download.pytorch.org/models/resnet18-f37072fd.pth" to /root/.cache/torch/hub/checkpoints/resnet18-f37072fd.pth
 /usr/local/lib/python3.12/dist-packages/torchvision/models/_utils.py:208: UserWarning: The parameter 'pretrained' is deprecated since 0.13 and may be removed in the future, please use 'weights' instead. warnings.warn( /usr/local/lib/python3.12/dist-packages/torchvision/models/_utils.py:223: UserWarning: Arguments other than a weight enum or `None` for 'weights' are deprecated since 0.13 and may be removed in the future.
 The current behavior is equivalent to passing `weights=ResNet18_Weights.IMAGENET1K_V1`.
-You can also use `weights=ResNet18_Weights.DEFAULT` to get the most up-to-date weights. warnings.warn(msg)
+You can also use `weights=ResNet18_Weights.DEFAULT` to get the most up-to-date weights.warnings.warn(msg)
 100%|██████████| 44.7M/44.7M [00:00<00:00, 193MB/s]
 Trainable params : 1,026
 Total params     : 11,177,538